thepaperpilot/thepaperpilot.github.io/site/garden/the-small-web/index.md

 These sites may be useful to occasionally check up on rather than get notifications from on every post/change
 - Although [Garden-RSS](/garden/garden-rss/index.md) could allow those who want to receive notifications to do so

+### The future

+[The Internet is a series of webs](https://aramzs.xyz/essays/the-internet-is-a-series-of-webs/) talks about transitioning from our current consolidated web back to the indie web

 ## Why people want the small web

 There are tools these days that make making websites incredibly easy